-First Author, Year Trial Name Were outcome measurements equal, valid and reliable?
+First author, Year Trial name Were outcome measurements equal, valid, and reliable?
 Were patients masked?
 Were providers masked?
 Were outcome assessors masked?
 Was the duration of followup adequate to assess the outcome?
 What was the method used to handle missing data?
 Did the study use acceptable statistical methods?
-Quality Rating Comments Redline, 1998 192 Yes No NR NR Yes Excluded but examined in sensitivity analyses Fair Methods of allocation concealment NR; no masking reported.
-Robinson, 2006 157 Yes Yes Yes Yes None, excluded Fair Method of random sequence generation NR; missing data were excluded from analysis.
-Ruttanaum- pawan, 2008 193 Kaneko, 2003 194 No No Yes Yes NA Yes Fair Open-label trial, randomization and allocation NR, big difference in AHI at BL that would favor CPAP, but they adjusted for it.
+Quality rating Comments Quinnell, 2014 215 TOMADO Yes No No Yes for AHI; unclear for other outcomes Yes None, excluded Other than no handling of missing data, acceptable methods Fair Open-label trial; high differential attrition between some groups (but overall attrition and missing data were not high).
+Redline, 1998 189 Yes No NR NR Yes Excluded but examined in sensitivity analyses Yes Fair Methods of allocation concealment NR; no masking reported.
+Robinson, 2006 154 Yes Yes Yes Yes Yes None, excluded Fair Method of random sequence generation NR; missing data were excluded from analysis.
+Ruttanaum- pawan, 2008 190 Kaneko, 2003 191 Yes No No Yes Yes NA Yes Fair Open-label trial, randomization and allocation NR, big difference in AHI at BL that would favor CPAP, but they adjusted for it.
 Good adherence; seems like no attrition.
-Salord, 2016 195 Yes No No No Yes Dropped ITT Good Unsure about management of missing data Schwarz, 2018 293 Yes NA Yes Uncertain Excluded analyzed those in the NIRS substudy who also had complete data for certain outcomes) Poor High risk of bias due to attrition, missing data, and methods of handling missing data; ESS is the eligible outcome for our purposes (the trial focused more so on outcomes that we're not looking at, such as measures of cerebral tissue oxygenation).
-Shaw, 2016 196 No No Yes Yes LOCF and imputation Fair Low attrition but significant differential attrition (14%) due to treatment intolerance in the intervention arm.
+Salord, 2016 192 Yes No No No Yes Dropped ITT Good Unsure about management of missing data Schwarz, 2018 291 Yes Yes NA Yes Uncertain No (only analyzed those in the NIRS substudy who also had complete data for certain outcomes) Poor High risk of bias due to attrition, missing data, and methods of handling missing data; ESS is the eligible outcome for our purposes (the trial focused more so on outcomes that we're not looking at, such as measures of cerebral tissue oxygenation).
+Shaw, 2016 193 Yes No No Yes Yes LOCF and imputation Yes Fair Low attrition but significant differential attrition (14%) due to treatment intolerance in the intervention arm.
 Low adherence to intervention.
 Missing data addressed by LOCF and imputation.
-Siccoli, 2008 158 Yes Yes Yes Yes ITT: LOCF Fair Methods of randomization and allocation concealment NR.
-Smith, 2007 159 Yes Yes Yes Yes Yes Unclear Unclear Fair Unclear methods of allocation concealment; limited reporting of methods for handling missing data (although attrition was not too high, it was 4/26 participants) and likely nothing done to handle missing data.
+Siccoli, 2008 155 Yes Yes Yes Yes Yes ITT: LOCF Yes Fair Methods of randomization and allocation concealment NR.